celery/celery/CONTRIBUTING.rst

 Forking and setting up the repository
 -------------------------------------

-First you need to fork the Celery repository, a good introduction to this is in the GitHub Guide: `Fork a Repo`_.
+First you need to fork the Celery repository; a good introduction to this is in the GitHub Guide: `Fork a Repo`_.

 After you have cloned the repository, you should checkout your copy